SCOLIOSIS SCREENING & EVALUATION

-Scoliosis (from Greek: skolíōsis meaning "crooked") is a medical condition in which a person's spine is curved from side to side, shaped like an "s", and may also be rotated.
+Scoliosis (from Greek: skolíōsis meaning "crooked") is a medical condition in which a person's spine is curved from side to side, shaped like an "s".

 Have your questions about Scoliosis Treatment in Vancouver answered by Dr. Michael Horowitz, by filling out the form below: